 Do you want to start your own business?
 Redundancy or job loss can often trigger a desire to take your career in a new direction.
 If you’re thinking of launching your own business there are lots of resources available to help you.

 If you’ve always dreamed of being an entrepreneur join one of Buckinghamshire Business First‘s free virtual ‘Be Your Own Boss’ courses.
 This start-up business support service helps you develop the skills you need to start your own business.
-The course covers
+The next Be Your Own Boss event is on 13th January 2021.

 You may be able to receive a New Enterprise Allowance to help you setup a new business if: